websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 As described in [Accessing Nested DDM Fields](../search-facets/custom-facet.md#accessing-nested-ddm-fields) (in the Custom Facets article), DDM Fields became [nested fields](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document) as of Liferay 7.2 SP3+/FP8+ (and on all Liferay 7.3 versions).
 On the latest Fix Pack and GA release of 7.2 and 7.3, the [Elasticsearch Nested query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-nested-query.html) is supported to account for these nested fields.

 Your Sort configurations that relied on fields named `ddm__keyword__*` at the root of the Elasticsearch document continue to be valid--the Search framework itself was adjusted to account for the nested field types.
-Use these fields as usual in your Custom Facet's _Aggregation Field_ configuration, even though they're no longer at the root of the document.
+Use these fields as usual in your Sort widget's _Field_ configuration, even though they're no longer at the root of the document.

 The Sort widget works with keyword, date, and numeric fields.
 To find DDM keyword fields in existing documents in the index,